 It was recently announced, that Mark Cuban is crowdsourcing the design of the next Dallas Mavericks uniform.
-As compensation for the winning submission, Mr. Cuban is offering bragging rights and maybe some tickets.
+As compensation for the winning submission, Mr. Cuban is offering a grand prize of eternal bragging rights and maybe some tickets.
+Maybe.

 This is not the first example of a billionaire looking to take advantage of the design industry, and it most likely will not be the last.
 Crowdsourcing is defined as the practice of obtaining information or input into a task or project by enlisting the services of a large number of people, either paid or unpaid, typically via the Internet.
 While crowdsourcing may be a cheap quick fix solution, there are a few things that Mr. Cuban, and many others, fail to understand.

-Yes, Mr. Cuban, crowdsourcing will get you a cheap piece of generic art that meets your immediate need.
+Yes, Mr. Cuban, crowdsourcing will get you cheap, generic art that meets your immediate need.

 But, even though you view this as a win – both for ease of effort and cost – by crowdsourcing, you lose.
 By selecting a design based on hundreds of thousands of templates sent in by Joe Shmoe designer and Sally Photoshop, you miss out on the most important part of design – the process and development.
 A design partnership provides you with a successful process, strategic thinking, and brand strategy that serves as the backbone for your company’s public image.